iozsaygi/iozsaygi.github.io/_posts/2025-1-1-hot-reloading-ccpp-code-with-sdl.md

 _Hot reload is a great software engineering project on its own.
 I checked a lot of resources to understand it, and there are some amazing ones that I find really helpful.
 Check them below:_
 - [Handmade Hero Day 021 - Loading Game Code Dynamically](https://www.youtube.com/watch?v=WMSBRk5WG58)
 - [Hot Reload Gameplay Code: What, why, limitations and examples!](https://zylinski.se/posts/hot-reload-gameplay-code/)

-You can also check the [repository](https://github.com/iozsaygi/sdl-hot-reload) where I am still researching this topic.

 Thank you for spending some time to read my post; I wish you a happy new year!